eyo-chen/expense-tracker/README.md

 ## 3. Prevent users from entering the same category name again

-Users in this project may create new categories, however having two duplicate category names makes no sense.
+Users in this project may create new categories, but having two duplicate category names makes no sense.
 To avoid this, the button is disabled and the warning text is shown when users provide a duplicate category name.

 &nbsp;